 FPL shall construct the following facilities listed below.
 Variations in the type, specification, and quantities may occur due to changes made during detailed engineering.

-Metering and Telemetry Equipment: (EMPP Facility) The cost associated with this equipment is not included within Appendix A. It has been separated out and included in Appendix C.
+Metering and Telemetry Equipment: (MEC Facility) The cost associated with this equipment is not included within Appendix A. It has been separated out and included in Appendix C.

 Add one (1) Remote Terminal Unit (RTU)